niekjuh/touch-scroll/README.md

 - This plugin will only work for vertical-scrolling content.
 It has been designed this way to be lightweight and efficient for this purpose only.
 - The code is based on [iScroll](https://github.com/cubiq/iscroll), but is a simpler (and more accurate) plugin for jQuery.

+## Example

+Using your iOS device, view an example of touch-scroll in action at: [neave.github.com/touch-scroll](http://neave.github.com/touch-scroll/)

 ## How to use